 4-How can we keep our ceramic brackets, white?

-Here are some important tips to maintain the color of our white brackets: Brush immediately after every meal.
-Avoid foods and drinks that contain little pigments and leave discoloration.
-Don’t smoke.
+Here are some important tips to maintain the color of our white brackets: brush immediately after every meal, avoid foods and drinks that contain little pigments and leave discoloration, don’t smoke.
 Smoking can leave yellowish stains on your teeth and all components of your brackets.
-See your orthodontist regularly.
+Finally, see your orthodontist regularly.

 5-What are the pros of ceramic brackets?

 Ceramic brackets are less visible and more elegant than metal brackets.
 So, ceramic brackets are more popular among adults.